diespinoza/arduino-node-server/README.md

 -->

 # API Design

-## CRUD
+## Create

-- Create a new animation with POST
+Create a new animation with POST.
+Use a JSON object with a name string and delay number.
-      - /api/v1/animations
+- path: /api/v1/animations

-- Read
+### Read

-    - Get the homepage
+Get the homepage.
-      - /
+- path:  /
-    - Get all the animations in the Database
+Get all the animations in the Database.
-      - /api/v1/animations
+- path: /api/v1/animations
-    - Get a single animation
+Get a single animation.
-      - /api/v1/animations//:id
-    - Get all the animations for a specific device
-      - /api/v1/animations/device/:id
+- path: /api/v1/animations/:animationID

-- Update
+### Update

-    - Change the animation
+Change the animation.
+Use a JSON object with either a name or a delay.
-      - /api/v1/animations/:id
+- path: /api/v1/animations/:animationID

-- Delete
+### Delete

-    - Remove an animation
+Remove an animation.
-      - /api/v1/animations/:id
+- path: /api/v1/animations/:animationID

 ## Mission Statement